Zhuteamzoo/PotatoFarmer/How It Works.md

-# How it works
-I'm using the pyautogui and keyboard feature in python to hold down keys for me in Minecraft.
-I changed my break button to x so I could hold down since the left click wasn't working
+## How It Works

+This project combines input automation and computer vision to simulate consistent, repeatable player behavior within the game.

+I used Python libraries such as `pyautogui` and `keyboard` to programmatically control movement and actions.
+To ensure reliable automation, I remapped the in-game block-breaking action to a keyboard key, allowing the bot to hold the action continuously without relying on mouse input.

-I also added OpenCV to read the coordinates of my charachter which where displayed in the top left corner of my screen using Lunar Client.
-Once i hit a certain coordinate i would change layers in my farm
+To make the bot spatially aware, I integrated OpenCV to read the on-screen coordinates of my character, which are displayed in the top-left corner of the screen using Lunar Client.
+By processing this visual information, the program can detect when the character reaches specific coordinates and respond accordingly.

+When a predefined coordinate threshold is reached, the bot automatically changes layers within the farm, allowing it to navigate the structure efficiently and continue farming without manual intervention.

-The youtube video of my bot working is on my youtube channel
+A demonstration video of the bot operating in real time is available on my YouTube channel.